Amazon Business, Compleat Software launch 'Punch-in' to simplify business shopping

-ATLANTA, March 9, 2022 /PRNewswire/ -- Amazon Business and Compleat Software, the purchase-to-pay (P2P) software house, have teamed up to launch 'Punch-in' - a solution aimed at redesigning how employees procure goods.
+ATLANTA, March 9, 2022 /CNW/ -- Amazon Business and Compleat Software, the purchase-to-pay (P2P) software house, have teamed up to launch 'Punch-in' - a solution aimed at redesigning how employees procure goods.

 By allowing customers to buy in a way that they are familiar with through Amazon Business, Punch-in simplifies the buying experience while increasing organizational compliance.